 We are, above all else, committed to preserving the educational integrity of your residency experience.
 We guarantee you protected block didactic time, caps on busy inpatient services, regularly scheduled teaching rounds, and pediatric hospitalists who are in the hospital twenty-four hours a day to help, supervise, and teach.
 Our entire teaching faculty provides superior, evidence-based, compassionate, comprehensive care to every child seen at Helen DeVos Children's Hospital, and we are committed to teaching you the same.

 Our program provides you with some exciting opportunities to make a difference locally and regionally.
-For example, through your Advocacy rotation you will learn about the problems facing children in Grand Rapids and beyond, and will design and implement a small clinical project that will benefit a local child or family.
-In addition, you will hone your educator skills by supervising third and fourth year Michigan State University medical students during their Pediatric clerkship and senior electives at Helen DeVos Children's Hospital.
+You will hone your educator skills by supervising third and fourth year Michigan State University medical students during their Pediatric clerkship and senior electives at Helen DeVos Children's Hospital.
 We'll enrich your skills through a "Residents as Educators" curriculum.
 You will be invited to participate fully on a variety of hospital committees.
 This provides you the opportunity to make a difference here and learn skills that you can take to other hospital systems in the future.

 We are privileged to provide you the benefits of both a community and academic residency program in one location.
 Our community origin provides close relationships and involvement with local pediatricians in an energetic, fun, and respectful atmosphere.
 Our affiliation with Michigan State University preserves high academic standards and exceptional researchers and resources within our hospital.
 This is a unique balance in which residents are the clear winners.